Magisk-Modules-Alt-Repo/MiXplorer/README.md

 leveraging Magisk's power to install MiXplorer (and all it's add-ons) in one shot on your device

-<b>n.b.</b>: now ahead this module will not put any apk in system folder, MiXplorer will be a system app, everithing will be installed at user's level, so will be able to install each single feature as you prefer.
+<b>n.b.</b>: now ahead this module will not apply any changes to system folder, nor deploying MiXplorer at system level, nor removing ROM's document managers - that's up to you - I am just helping you to setup MiXplorer full features in one shot

 checkout-out also [MiX-Beta](https://mixplorer.com/beta/) or Get [MiXplorer-Silver](https://play.google.com/store/apps/details?id=com.mixplorer.silver) from PlayStore to support MiXplorer developer